-- The University shall provide to the Association without charge, the exclusive use of one (1) office of the type normally accorded to individual Faculty Members, furnished with the following furnishings: desk, desk chair, six (6) chairs, table, waste basket, filing cabinet, and bookcase.
-The University shall also provide internal telephone services with external access (provided the Association will pay all long-distance charges) and use of the intra-University mail service. - 68.2 Association will be assigned room 3085 (admin) for the duration of this Agreement. - The University shall make available to the Association duplication, computer network connection, and audio-visual services, and such other services as may be agreed upon by the Parties at the then current internal University rate. - The University shall provide the Association access to meeting rooms on campus for Association business through the University's room-booking service and following the normal booking procedures and regulations. - The University agrees to make available an electronic copy of this Agreement (including all appendices) to all current Members, provide one (1) print copy without charge to each new Member at the time of appointment during the life of this Agreement, and twenty-five (25) print copies to the Association.
-The University will make available one (1) print copy of this Agreement without charge to current Members if requested by the Member.
-The University also agrees to provide the Association with a copy of the Agreement in computer-readable form.
-The Association will take responsibility to ensure Members have access to a copy of the Agreement, whether electronic or print copy, for ratification.
+- The Employer shall provide to the Association without charge, the exclusive use of one (1) office of the type normally accorded to individual Faculty Members, furnished with the following furnishings: desk, desk chair, six (6) chairs, table, waste basket, filing cabinet, and bookcase.
+The Employer shall also provide internal telephone services with external access (provided the Association will pay all long-distance charges) and use of the intra-University mail service. - 68.2 Association will be assigned room 3085 (admin) for the duration of this Agreement. - The Employer shall make available to the Association duplication, computer network connection, and audio-visual services, and such other services as may be agreed upon by the Parties at the then current internal University rate. - The Employer shall provide the Association access to meeting rooms on campus for Association business through the University's room-booking service and follow the normal booking procedures and regulations. - The Employer agrees to make available an electronic copy of this Agreement (including all appendices) to all current Members, provide one (1) print copy without charge to each new Member at the time of appointment during the life of this Agreement, and twenty-five (25) print copies to the Association.
+The Employer will make available one (1) print copy of this Agreement without charge to current Members if requested by the Member.
+The Employer also agrees to provide the Association with a copy of this Agreement in computer-readable form.
+The Association will take responsibility to ensure Members have access to a copy of this Agreement, whether electronic or print copy, for ratification.

-ARTICLE 69: ASSOCIATION MEMBERSHIP AND ASSIGNMENT OF ASSOCIATION DUES
+ARTICLE 69: ASSIGNMENT OF ASSOCIATION FEES, DUES AND ASSESSMENTS